Saturday, June 20, 2020

 The youngest members of society have a right to benefit from natural wealth, even if they don't yet know how to use money responsibly.
 We could invest the money that is their fair share of natural wealth toward support of public programs and services, such as education, libraries, parks, museums, public health, etc., for which there is broad consensus that those programs will promote the health, stability and vitality of civilization in years to come.

 Our schools could offer a menu of experiences that children could choose to engage in.
 If the resources that a child draws on during the school day amounts to less than the portion of their natural wealth stipend available for education, the surplus can accumulate for use later.
-Save for rainy day or for a special excursion.
+Save for a rainy day or for a special excursion.
 Sitting quietly reading a book would translate into an accumulation of funds that will, in time, become available to fund a great adventure.
 If the rate of spending is low overall, the excess funds can be used to invest in a business or to pay for higher education, or put into a savings account, when the child reaches adulthood.

 Random surveys could be used to decide generally what proportion of public spending should go to which programs and services.
 Those programs that enjoy wide support of the people will receive funding.
 Programs and services for which public confidence is lacking would see their funding dry up.